benjie-git/CardStock/README.md

 ## Requirements
 The prebuilt applications for Mac and Windows have no external dependencies.

-Running CardStock from source requires Python 3.7 or newer (3.9+ recommended), and wxPython 4.1 or newer.
+Running CardStock from source requires Python 3.7 or newer (3.9.x recommended), and wxPython 4.1 or newer.
-For more responsive Sound playing on Windows, and for any sound playing on Linux, you can optionally install the python module simpleaudio.
-To export standalone applications, install the python module pyinstaller.
+CardStock also requires installing the modules simpleaudio, PyInstaller, and requests.

 ## Installation
+You can either:

-You can either, run it from source:
+### 1. Run it from source:
 1. install python3
 2. Linux-only: apt install libasound2-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
-3. Linux and Windows: pip install simpleaudio
-4. pip install wxpython PyInstaller requests  # note that wxpython can take a long time to build
+3. pip install wxpython PyInstaller simpleaudio requests  # note that wxpython can take a long time to build
-5. download or clone this repository
+4. download or clone this repository
-6. run designer.py and viewer.py as desired
+5. run designer.py and viewer.py as desired
-7. or run build.py to create your own standalone applications for the Designer and Viewer applications.
+6. optionally run build.py to create your own standalone applications for the Designer and Viewer applications.

+### 2. Install using pip/pypi:
+1. Linux-only: apt install libasound2-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
+2. pip install cardstock  # note that the dependency wxpython can take a very long time to build
+3. run using the newly installed commands cardstock and cardstock_viewer

-Or download the latest, pre-built CardStock application for Mac or Windows here: https://github.com/benjie-git/CardStock/releases/latest
+### 3. Or download the latest, pre-built CardStock application for Mac or Windows here:
+https://github.com/benjie-git/CardStock/releases/latest

 ## Reference